 Dijon mustard and regular, yellow, “American” mustard are quite different, so you can’t truly make Dijon mustard out of regular mustard.
 Read below for what you can add to yellow mustard to make it more like Dijon.

-You can’t actually make Dijon mustard from yellow mustard because they are made from different ingredients.
-If you only have regular, yellow mustard on hand and need or want Dijon mustard, try adding a little mayonnaise to the yellow mustard.
-This will mimic the creaminess of Dijon, especially for the purposes of cooking.
+You can’t make Dijon mustard from yellow mustard because it is made from different ingredients.
+If you only have regular yellow mustard on hand and need or want Dijon mustard, try adding a little mayonnaise to the yellow mustard.
+This will mimic the creaminess of Dijon, especially for cooking.

-Whole grain Dijon mustard, or country Dijon, is Dijon mustard that has been made the traditional French method but also has whole grain mustard seeds.
-If you don’t have whole grain Dijon mustard on hand, you can use regular Dijon mustard.
-It will offer a similar flavor, without the texture.
+Whole grain Dijon mustard, or country Dijon, is Dijon mustard made in the traditional French method but also has whole grain mustard seeds.
+You can use regular Dijon mustard if you don’t have whole-grain Dijon mustard.
+It will offer a similar flavor without the texture.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.